 You can also print your Student Aid Report (SAR) and write the changes directly into the paper, sign the form and send it by mail to the address listed on your SAR.

 Keep in mind, though, that making changes to your FAFSA will delay its processing time, which could cause you to miss important deadlines regarding institutional aid.
 That’s why you should contact your school’s financial aid office prior to making any changes so it can work with you individually.

 While you will apply for funding for both semesters with a single application, you won’t receive all of your funds at once.
 Most schools disburse funds every quarter or semester.
 If you’re eligible for funds for your second semester of school, you should receive them within a few weeks of the start of term.

-You need to renew your FAFSA only once a year, but mark your calendar for Oct.
-1 and renew your application as soon as you can.
-Also keep the federal, state and college deadlines in mind as you renew or reapply for the FAFSA.
+You need to renew your FAFSA only once a year, but check your state’s deadlines and mark your calendar so you can renew your application as soon as you can.
+Also, keep the federal and college deadlines in mind as you renew or reapply for the FAFSA.
 If you miss a deadline, you risk not being eligible for financial aid for the upcoming academic year.
-However, there are other options available that can help lower the cost of school if you happen to miss a deadline, such as private student loans, scholarships and nonfederal grants.
+However, there are other options available that can help lower the cost of school if you happen to miss a deadline, such as private student loans, scholarships and non-federal grants.